eProsima/ShapesDemo/README.md

         /parameter_events [rcl_interfaces/msg/ParameterEvent]
         /rosout [rcl_interfaces/msg/Log]

-Since there's a TypeSupport available for these messages, it can be used by ROS 2 to interact with the different Shape topics.
+Since there's a TypeSupport available for these messages, it can be used by ROS 2 to interact with the different ShapesDemo topics.
 For instance, assuming the Shapes Demo TypeSupport was built along with Shapes Demo and is currently available in the current installation folder, a subscription to a Topic could be made like so:

         $ source install/setup.bash
         $ ros2 topic echo /Square